perlwasm/talk-perlcic-2020/index.md

 ```

 Note:
-Also interesting is that if we have less complicated program that doesn't query the command-line, or do IO, we get a much shorter
+As an aside, if we have less complicated program that doesn't query the command-line, or do IO, we get a much shorter
 list of imports.
 That is because WebAssembly only generates code and interfaces for the objects that get used by the module.
-This makes sense since you don't want to ship the entire C library to a web browser if you are only using bits of it.
+This makes sense since you don't want to ship the entire libc a web browser if you are only using parts of it.

 1. All of these system functions are imported from wasi_snapshot_preview1, what is that?